Today, I’ll answer my most asked question. “Why is everyone barefoot at your gym?”

 Why modern shoe design works against us:

 •Modern shoes have lifted heels which pushes your weight forward causing you to sway your back and adjust your posture.
+Low back pain anyone?

 •Arch support does what it says and supports your arch -making it so the natural arch muscles do not develop often leading to flat and weak feet.
 There are exceptions here, of course.

 •Shoes have excessive padding which disconnects us from the ground we are walking on usually leading to bigger heavier strides.
 This initially makes us less agile (balance beam for example) and often leads to heel, knee or hip pain.
 In the gym padding actually takes force and control out of our lifts.

 •Those cute shoes are too tight, too pointed, too restrictive leading to weird shaped and crippled toes.
 Not only is this visually unappealing but we actually need our toes for balance, walking up hill, jumping etc!